Dynamics and accentuation

 A famous example of dynamic contrast occurs in Haydn’s Symphony No. 94, nicknamed “The Surprise” from the sudden loud sound that interrupts the quiet opening melody of the second movement.

-In global notation (as in staff notation), a dynamic marking applies to all the ensuing music until the next dynamic marking.
+In Global Notation (as in staff notation), a dynamic marking applies to all the ensuing music until the next dynamic marking.
 Thus, if a passage is generally soft or moderate in volume but includes occasional loud sounds, we may have to write a lot of dynamic markings: one for each loud sound and one after each loud sound to return to the softer level.
+(This is similar to the issue we encountered with changes of beat division, which sometimes apply “henceforth” and sometimes to only one beat and/or layer.)
 To reduce the number of markings while better conveying the overall dynamic level of the passage, an alternative is to use a different kind of marking for the loud sounds: a marking that applies to one sound only and doesn’t change the overall dynamic level.
 This kind of marking is called an “accent.”

 Differences of dynamics are not always as distinct as this: sometimes music transitions gradually from soft to loud or vice versa.
 This can be represented by using dynamic markings in which the top of the black part is sloped rather than horizontal.